a small piece of my journey

 How long have you been a photographer and educator?

-Overall 30+ years casual and 18+ years (2004) professional photography experience.
-I began teaching professionally in 2006, so at the time of writing this 16+ years experience as an educator.
+Overall 30+ year interest and over two decades of honing the craft on a more serious level.
+I began teaching professionally in 2006, so 17+ years experience as an educator.

 I picked up the camera as a young child in the late 80s, but didn't start really learning photography as a craft and art form until 2001 upon taking a black and white film darkroom class the Arkansas Museum of Fine Arts (formerly the Arkansas Arts Center).